 Near Hopewell in Chesterfield County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Colonial Era • Native Americans • Settlements & Settlers • War, US Civil War, US Revolutionary • Waterways & Vessels.
+This historical marker is listed in these topic lists: War, US Civil • Waterways & Vessels.
 In addition, it is included in the Virginia Department of Historic Resources series list.
-A significant historical year for this entry is 1613.

 Location.
-37° 19.182′ N, 77° 18.411′ W. Marker is near Hopewell, Virginia, in Chesterfield County.
-Marker is on East Hundred Road (Virginia Route 10), on the right when traveling west.
+37° 20.114′ N, 77° 19.633′ W. Marker is near Hopewell, Virginia, in Chesterfield County.
+Marker is on East Hundred Road (Virginia Route 10) 0.1 miles west of Enon Church Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Hopewell VA 23860, United States of America.
 Touch for directions.